 Endometriosis is a condition where endometrium – the tissue that normally covers the inside of your uterus – grows outside of the uterus.
+It is common with 1 in 10 women suffering.

 Apart from pain and infertility, endometriosis can cause other symptoms such as:

 Endometriosis can be quite different from one woman to the other.
-Some women feel a lot of pain, and some feel none or hardly any ( an estimated 40% have no pain).
+Some women feel a lot of pain, and some feel none or hardly any (an estimated 40% have no pain).
 Sometimes the pain is constant, or incapacitating.

 Endometriosis may be associated with a number of medical conditions, including irritable bowel syndrome (IBS) and chronic Monilia vaginitis.
 There are common features such as immunity or nerve sensitivity, which are observed to a certain degree in all these conditions, but there is no direct link between IBS and Endometriosis – they do not cause one another.